 |1050||Numeracy||Assist students with numeracy activities directed by the teacher:

 In the past teacher aides were largely employed to support the teacher almost like a personal assistant.
-When teacher aides were first employed in the 60s and 70s, they were mainly used to reduce the work load of the teacher and did most of the mundane work (such as filing records before there was wide spread use of computers).
-Teachers did all the face to face teaching without help from the TA.
-If you ask many older people 'what do teacher aides do' they may immediately picture this old-fashioned image of a teacher aide.
+When teacher aides were first employed in the 60s and 70s, they were mainly used to reduce the teacher's workload and did most of the mundane non-instructional tasks such as filing records (there were no computers back then obviously).
+Teachers did all the face-to-face teaching without much help from the TA - in fact, they rarely entered the classroom.
+If you ask many older people 'what do teacher aides do?' they may remember TAs in this way.

 Education in Australia is compulsory until a certain age depending on the state.
 Some states require attendance until at least the year in which the child turns 17 (through formal schooling or a combination of training and employment).
 Compulsory school education in Australia generally begins with preschool.
 Students then enrol in primary school (grade k-6), followed by secondary school (or high school, grade 7-10) and senior secondary school (or college, grade 11 and 12).
 There are various versions of this system in each state, territory or region.

 Schools in Australia are either government or non-government.
 Non-government schools include private schools, faith-based schools and alternative schools such as Montessori.
-All schools in Australia are predominantly publicly funded by the federal government.
+All schools in Australia are predominantly publicly funded by the federal government - including private schools.

 The details below may differ depending on your location.
 Information has been generalised in many cases.

 Often shortened to Kindy and generally undertaken around the age of 4 for 12 months.
 Kindergarten is not compulsory however it is very common for parents to enrol their children in kindy when they are old enough.
 Kindy programs are not always operated by schools and many childcare services offer kindy programs.
 The purpose of kindy is to: